Women's Division Rules - Click To Download

 Masters - No individual player rated above 14.
 Maximum team rating 135.
 Must turn 50 anytime in 2017.

-In addition, the NAGAAA 3 non-LGBT players per roster rule will be followed.
+In addition, the NAGAAA 3 non-LGBT player limit per roster rule will be followed.

-Teams/Players not NAGAAA registered will be entertained on a case-by case basis and managers must complete the full 27 question NAGAAA ratings for each player.
+Teams/Players not NAGAAA registered will be entertained on a case-by case basis and managers must complete the roster filling in the full 27 question NAGAAA rating for each player.
 Contact the Tournament Director about eligibility issues prior to sending in your entry form.
 Teams not NAGAAA registered will be entertained on a case-by-case basis.

 Protests – Ratings/Eligibility: Any rating or eligibility protests must be brought to the attention of the umpire prior to the last out of the game.
 A $200 protest fee shall be presented along with a protest form available from the field reps prior to the last out.
 Protests are allowed in pool play AND winners bracket games only.
 The Tournament Director, Field Representative and site UIC will make up the protest committee.
 Any concerns during double elimination loser bracket games should be brought to the attention of the Tournament Director, Field Representative or site UIC.
 Together, the three will make a final determination of player eligibility.
 Any decision will be based on the player or team’s current ability on the field, taking into account what is fair to all teams involved and the integrity of the tournament.
 Team scorebooks and notes are helpful in the decision.
 Unsportsmanlike conduct will not be tolerated.